kodecocodes/swift-algorithm-club/ArrayLimitedQueue/README.md

 ## The code

 We'll start by creating our internal representation for the ArrayLimitedQueue.
 Since the idea of a set is similar to that of an array, we will use an array to represent our set.
 We need to be able to compare the individual elements.
 Thus, any type must conform to the [Comparable Protocol](https://developer.apple.com/library/watchos/documentation/Swift/Reference/Swift_Comparable_Protocol/index.html).
-For easy printing, [Customstringconvertible](https://developer.apple.com/reference/swift/customstringconvertible) is used.
+For easy printing, [CustomStringConvertible Protocol](https://developer.apple.com/reference/swift/customstringconvertible) is used.

 ```swift
 public struct ArrayLimitedQueue<T: Comparable> : CustomStringConvertible {